Ed Sauer

+Formative years

-The younger brother of slugger Hank Sauer, Ed was born in Pittsburgh, Pennsylvania, and attended Elon College.
-His pro career extended for a dozen years, 1940 through 1951.
+The younger brother of slugger Hank Sauer, Edward Sauer was born in Pittsburgh, Pennsylvania on January 3, 1919.
+He attended Elon College.

+Career

+Sauer's pro career extended for a dozen years, from 1940 through 1951.
 He was a member of the pennant-winning 1945 Cubs and appeared as a pinch hitter twice (in games 5 and 7) during the 1945 World Series, striking out each time against Baseball Hall of Fame left-handed pitcher Hal Newhouser.

 During his Major League career, Sauer collected 117 hits, including 25 doubles, two triples and five home runs.